7 Ways to Earn Money While Traveling the World

 Similar to freelancing but with more job security is securing a remote, long-term position with a company that is willing to let you work from home or on the road.
 These jobs may give you less flexibility, but the trade-off is a steady flow of cash without having to constantly search for new jobs.
 Naturally, some careers are easier to pursue remotely than others, but more and more companies are allowing employees to telecommute.

 If you’re already employed, you may be able to speak to your current employer about continuing the same position while traveling.
 Otherwise, search job boards like Indeed or Linkedin with the keywords “remote,” “work from home,” or “home based” for a position with your skills and schedule requirements.
+Or to truly combine work with travel, you could even consider a flight attendant/cabin crew position.

 3. Work for accommodation